VedangMirgal/Fortify-AI/README.md

 └─ agent_context.json
 ```

-> These folders are auto-generated and excluded from Git.
+> These folders are auto-generated and excluded from Git to keep the repository clean.

 ---

 ## 🖼 UI Screenshots

-All screenshots are stored in:
+All screenshots are available at:

 ```
 docs/screenshots/